rsubtil/controller_icons/DOCS.md

 All of these provide the following properties:
 - `Path`: Specify the controller lookup path
 - `Show Only`: Set the input type this icon will appear on.
 When set to `Keyboard/Mouse` or `Controller`, the object will hide when the opposite input method is used.
+- `Force Type`: When set to other than `None`, forces the displayed icon to be either `Keyboard/Mouse` or `Controller`.
+Only relevant for input actions, other types of lookup paths are not affected by this.

 ControllerTextureRect has the following additional properties:
 - `Max Width`: Max width for the icon to occupy, in pixels.